Dual Credit - Start Your Education Early!

 If you think you are interested in dual credit and meet the eligibility requirements, discuss the following with your high school counselor and parent (or guardian) prior to enrolling:

-You can take courses that are on the approved course list (see below) with your high school district.
+You can take courses that are on the approved course list with your high school district.

 • For every three credit (3) DACC course taken, you accumulate one (1) high school elective credit.

 • Dual credit students are not eligible for financial aid as they are admitted as a non-degree student.
-However, if you do not pass your classes, this can affect possible financial aid in the future.
+However, if you do not pass your classes or recieve a "W" for any of your classes, this can affect possible financial aid in the future.

 • Dual Credit students cannot take developmental courses or audit courses.